History of Sri Lanka

 The Sinhalese Kingdom now located in Polonnaruwa lasted less than two centuries.
 During its later turbulent stages it was once again invaded from the Indian mainland in 1215, forcing the Sinhalese to abandon their tranditional center of administration in the North central region of the island and flee south into the mountainous interior.
-This invasion saw a catastrophic decline in Sinhalese power and began the Transitional period (1232–1597), which was characterised by the succession of capitals followed by the creation of the Jaffna Kingdom as a buffer state by the South Indian Pandyans.
+This invasion saw a catastrophic decline in centralized Sinhalese power and began the Transitional period (1232–1597), which was characterised by the succession of capitals followed by the creation of the Jaffna Kingdom as a buffer state by the South Indian Pandyans.

 The Crisis of the Sixteenth Century (1521–1597), started with the Vijayabā Kollaya, the division of the Sinhalese Kingdom, now at Kotte.
 The country was divided among three brothers resulting in a series of Wars of Succession.
 It was also at this time that the Portuguese intruded into the internal affairs of Sri Lanka, establishing control over the maritime regions of the island and seeking to control its lucrative external trade.
 The Crisis culminated in the collapse of the short lived but influential Kingdom of Sitawaka, and with Portuguese dominance, if not control by 1597, over two of three kingdoms that had existed at the start of the century, including the Jaffna Kingdom.
 The Kingdom of Kandy was the only independent Sinhalese kingdom to survive thus beginning the Kandyan period (1597–1815).

 The Portuguese lost their possessions in Sri Lanka due to Dutch intervention in the Eighty Years' War, and the Dutch too were soon replaced by the British.
 Following the Kandyan Wars and an internal struggle between the Sinhalese monarch at the time and the Kandyan aristocracy, the island was united for the final time and came under British colonial rule in 1815 beginning the British Ceylon period (1815–1948).
 Armed resistance against the British took place in the 1818 and the 1848.
 Native sovereignty was once again achieved when Independence was granted in 1948 as a Dominion of the British Empire.
 In 1972 Sri Lanka became a Republic.
 A constitution was introduced in 1978 which created Sri Lanka a unitary semi-presidential constitutional republic.
 In the 1970s and 80s the country suffered from armed uprisings in 1971 and 1987–89 and a Civil War which lasted 25 years ending in 2009.